VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

-The same problem arises when you implement event sourcing: you must ensure consistency between the event store in the bounded context that stores all the events and the messaging infrastucture that publishes those events to other bounded contexts.
+The same problem arises when you implement event sourcing: you must ensure consistency between the event store in the bounded context that stores all the events and the messaging infrastructure that publishes those events to other bounded contexts.

 A key feature of an event store implementation should be that it offers